 6. Use Child Swap

 One way to breeze through the crowds when traveling with infants and toddlers is by utilizing the “child swap” program at Universal.
 The “child swap” allows families traveling with little ones to wait in the queue together once while allowing both adults a turn to ride.
-How it works is one parent stays off the ride and waits in the designated “child swap room” with the child who is not tall enough to ride.
+How this Universal Orlando Tip works is one parent stays off the ride and waits in the designated “child swap room” with the child who is not tall enough to ride.
 While the rest of the family hops on the ride.
 When they are finished the parents swap roles and the parent who initially stayed back is given a chance to ride without having to wait in line again.
-Instead, they simply walk to the front of the line in the “child swap” designated area.
-Another added benefit of using the “child swap” is the second parent can take up to 3 guests with them.
+Instead, they simply walk to the front of the line in the “child swap” designated area. *Pro-Tip-Another added benefit of using the “child swap” is the second parent can take up to 3 guests with them.
 So, several people in the family get to ride twice!

 7. Single Rider

 Guests 10 years or older, also have the option of a shorter wait by being a “single rider”.
 Since most people ride in groups of two or more, if there is an extra spot available the attendants will ask for a single rider and you’ll be able to skip ahead in the line.
 At some queues, there is even a special line reserved just for “single riders”.

 8. Harry Potter Tips at Universal Orlando

 Avoid the Wizarding World of Harry Potter in the A.M.

 I know this sounds contradictory to every other thing you might read BUT trust me.
 The first place every person heads to is the Harry Potter area in each of the parks making both of these lands complete madhouses in the morning.
 Even for guests with early entry.
 Unless you are going to be one of the first people in the park and you are going to run straight to one of the Harry Potter rides forget it.
 You will have much better luck heading into these lands around 4pm when everyone else in the park has already ‘been there, done that’.